Kyle John

 Kyle Alex John (born 13 February 2001) is an English professional footballer who plays as a defender for club Port Vale.

 John began his career at Everton, though he did not play a first-team game before being released at the end of the 2023–24 season.
 He then signed with Port Vale and was promoted out of League Two with the club at the end of the 2024–25 season.
+He was named as Port Vale Player of the Year for the 2025–26 season.

 Early and personal life

 Kyle Alex John was born in Chester on 13 February 2001.
 He attended Blacon High School and joined the Academy at Everton at the age of six.
 In 2025, he had a partner and two children.

 Career

 Everton

 John began his time at the Everton academy as a right winger, then played as a striker, a centre midfielder and a number 10, before settling into the right-back role at the age of 16.
 After overcoming an ankle injury, John turned professional at Everton by signing a contract in March 2019.
 He signed a two-year contract in June 2021.
 He was due to leave Goodison Park on loan when he was instead called up to the Toffees first-team by manager Frank Lampard after impressing for Paul Tait's under-18 team and David Unsworth's under-23 team.
 Unsworth said he was a "class act" with a "very bright future".
 He also trained with the first-team under Carlo Ancelotti.
 John signed a two-year extension in October 2022.
 He was not sent out on loan and was instead released by manager Sean Dyche at the end of the 2023–24 season without having played a senior first-team game at the age of 23.